tim-koko/website/content/en/authors/sarah-pfeiffer.md

 ---

-Sarah is adventurous, curious, and open to new experiences, loves stepping out of her comfort zone, and is always seeking new challenges
+Sarah is adventurous, curious, and open to new experiences, loves stepping out of her comfort zone, and is always seeking new challenges.